Skip to content

 • features are owned nested children

-The parser then decides how those fields are populated:
+The parser decides how those fields are populated:

 Rule<ast::Entity> EntityRule{